T-02

 Plain Language

-News media content that was substantially created using generative AI and is published or accessible in New York must carry a conspicuous consumer-facing disclosure.
-For visual content, the label must be imprinted at the top of the page, webpage, image, graphic, or video.
+News media content that was substantially created by generative AI and is published or accessible in New York must carry a conspicuous label.
+For visual content, the label must appear at the top of the page, webpage, image, graphic, or video.
 For audio content, the disclosure must be verbally stated at the onset.
-A notable carve-out applies: if the content is eligible for copyright registration, the disclosure requirement does not apply.
-This carve-out is significant because copyright eligibility generally requires sufficient human authorship — meaning content with enough human creative input to qualify for copyright is exempt, while purely or substantially AI-generated content (which the U.S. Copyright Office has indicated is not copyrightable) must be labeled.
+Critically, this requirement does not apply if the content is eligible for copyright registration — which creates a significant carve-out, since content with sufficient human authorship to qualify for copyright protection would be exempt.
+The practical effect is that this labeling requirement targets fully or predominantly AI-generated content that lacks the human creative input necessary for copyright eligibility.

 Pending 2026-07-01